-The required training associated with this document is as follows and is documented in accordance with ADESH-TPP-301, ADESH Training Program Plan.
-Training for EPC-CP MSGP employees, DEPs, and subcontractors must be assigned and tracked using UTrain, the institutional training records management system.
+Training for EPC-CP MSGP employees, DEPs, and subcontractors are assigned and tracked using UTrain, the institutional training management system.
+The required training associated with this document is as follows.

-• Self-study of this procedure (required reading) is required for all MSGP Program employees, including subcontractors.
+• Self-study of this procedure (required reading) is required for all MSGP Program employees, including subcontractors, and some DEPs depending on their assigned job duties.